Convex-Dev/design/cad/026_lisp/README.md

 ### Data Structures

+Data structures are composite values containing other values as elements.

+In Convex Lisp, all data structures are immutable, in the sense that once an instance is constructed, it cannot be modified: however a new instance can be constructed with any desired modifications extremely efficiently (most importantly this does not require copying the entire data structure - the unchanged elements are shared with the original instance)

 #### Vectors

 Vectors are the most common data structure, representing an indexed sequence of elements.
 They can be constructed by square brackets `[ ... ]` or with the core function `vector`